Luke-Fischer/Full-Stack-University-Graduates-Data-Hub/README.md

 `University Program`: Random

-`Cumulative GPA`: Random with a normal distribution using the mean of 2 and sd of 0.8.
+`Cumulative GPA`: Random with a normal distribution using the mean of 2.3 and standard deviation of 0.8.

-`Num Applications`: range (10-500), higher GPA's will submit less applictions
+`Num Applications`: Random with a normal distribution using the mean of 250 and standard deviation of 100.

 `Job Salary`: range ($30,000 - 120,000) with the majority being somewhere in the middle, higher GPA's are slightly more likely to acquire a higher salary